Coronavirus death toll climbs by 53 in state, including 15 in Palm Beach County

-In the Treasure Coast area, Martin County reported two deaths to rise to 15.
+In the Treasure Coast area, Martin County reported two deaths to rise to 15 -- an 88-year-old man and an 89-year-old woman.
 On Thursday, Martin's death toll was 10.
 Remaining the same are St. Lucie with 31, Indian River with 11 and Okeechobee among eight counties with none.

 Over seven days, state deaths increased by 235 for 8.7 percent and by 22 for 6.3 percent in Palm Beach County.